lescai-teaching/eduomics/README.md

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

-For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/eduomics/usage) and the [parameter documentation](https://nf-co.re/eduomics/parameters).
+For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/eduomics/usage).

-## Pipeline output
+## Pipeline outputs

 The pipeline generates organized educational datasets with the following structure: